At a Glance

 • Laboratory or specimen variation

-Low MPV is often less specific than low platelet count.
-In many cases, a mildly low MPV by itself is not highly informative unless platelet count is also abnormal.
+Low MPV is often less specific than a low platelet count.
+A mildly low MPV by itself is not highly informative unless platelet count is also abnormal.

-Many people search for the meaning of a specific MPV number from their blood test.
-The guide below explains how doctors generally interpret common MPV ranges.
+Many people search for the meaning of a specific MPV value from their blood test.
+The guide below explains how doctors generally interpret common MPV results.
+Exact interpretation always depends on your laboratory's reference range and the rest of your CBC.

 MPV 11.6–12.5 fL